tcotav/chefdk_getting_started/Notes.md

 So we create it in the root of the jdemo cookbook directory and put those two lines into it.
 Check any outstanding changes into git.

+ok, let's try that again with the convert

+    $ kitchen converge

+Failed again.
+Same crap.
+What in theeeeee WORLD is going on????
+(This might not happen to you.
+Bastards...).
+Ok, here's what we'll do, we'll update all of the apt packages.
+Maybe we're all just out of date.
+So let's get our ancient ubuntu version updated a bit using apt and then we'll come back to this.

+But first, a word about attributes.
+Attributes allow you to pass values or overrides into the cookbooks.
+Attribute precedence is a bit of a complicated beast.
+There are **7,421 different levels of precedence**.
+There used to be **7,422** but one didn't make sense so they removed it.
+Anyway, you set the level and then put in the key as you would in dealing with a ruby Hash.

+    <level>[<key>] = <value>

+I use `default` which is the... default.
+If we wanted to be sure to force that puppy in there, we might use `normal` or `override`.
+You can learn more about [attribute precedence here](http://docs.opscode.com/essentials_cookbook_attribute_files.html#attribute-precedence).
+Writing cookbooks, you'll want to pull variables out of the actual recipes (i.e. don't hardcode stuff) and put them here.
+There are more advanced ways of handling things like that.
+I'm sure we'll stumble upon them later.
+Now on to getting apt working.

+### Dusty Repos are bad

+Okay, everyone remembers how we add external cookbooks to our repo, right?
+Yes, that's right -- `metadata.rb`

+We edit metadata.rb adding the following line:

+    depends "apt"